Attumm/redis-dict/README.md

 ```

 ### Namespaces
 Acting as an identifier for your dictionary across different systems, RedisDict employs namespaces for organized data management.
 When a namespace isn't specified, "main" becomes the default.
-Thus allowing for data organization accross systems and projects with the same redis instance.
+Thus allowing for data organization across systems and projects with the same redis instance.

 This approach also minimizes the risk of key collisions between different applications, preventing hard-to-debug issues.
 By leveraging namespaces, RedisDict ensures a cleaner and more maintainable data management experience for developers working on multiple projects.